LGUG2Z/komorebi/README.md

-Once you have either the prebuilt binaries in your `Path`, or have compiled the binaries from source (these will already be in your `Path` if you installed Rust with [rustup](https://rustup.rs), which you absolutely should), you can run `komorebic start` at a Powershell prompt, and you will see the following output:
+Once you have either the prebuilt binaries in your `Path`, or have compiled the binaries from source (these will already be in your `Path` if you installed Rust with [rustup](https://rustup.rs), which you absolutely should), you can run `komorebic start --await-configuration` at a Powershell prompt, and you will see the following output:

 ```
 Start-Process komorebi -WindowStyle hidden